 Sometimes I think that like Seinfeld, nothing is what my blog is actually about.
 My thoughts and opinions about what’s going on are just another part of the ongoing conversation of current events, digital technology, marketing, branding, and life that mostly slip by unnoticed.

 Maybe that’s the way it should be.
 Because if the 24-hour news cycle and always-on digital technology has turned all of us into instant gratification, ADD media junkies, feverishly mainlining data 24/7, then making some sense of all this stuff swirling around us is a valuable endeavor.
-So if you’ll keep , I’ll keep watching and thinking and speaking and writing.
+So if you’ll keep reading, I’ll keep watching and thinking and speaking and writing.
 And I’ll keep presenting with Dan Jansen.
 Even if I got nothin’.

 Skip to content